underworldcode/UWGeodynamics/docs/source/User Guide.rst

-UWGeodynamics uses ``uwgeodynamicsrc`` configuration files to customize all kinds of properties, which we call ``rc settings`` or ``rc parametres``.
-For now, you can control the defaults of a limited set of property in UWGeodynamics looks for ``uwgeodynamicsrc`` in four locations, in the following order:
+UWGeodynamics uses ``uwgeodynamicsrc`` configuration files to customize all kinds of properties, which we call ``rc settings`` or ``rc parameters``.
+For now, you can control the defaults of a limited set of properties.

+UWGeodynamics looks for ``uwgeodynamicsrc`` in four locations, in the following order:

-1. ``uwgeodynamicsrc`` in the current working directory, usually used for specific customizations that you do not want to apply elsewhere.
+1. ``uwgeodynamicsrc`` in the current working directory, usually used for specific customizations for a particular model setup that you do not want to apply elsewhere.

 2. ``$UWGEODYNAMICSRC`` if it is a file, else ``$UWGEODYNAMICSRC/uwgeodynamicsrc``.